choulab/lab-website/content/handbook/setup.md

 The lab uses a Google Calendar to organize all group activities, such as group meetings, socials, lab clean ups, and institutional events.
 Send a request to this [email](lytchoulab@gmail.com) to obtain access.
 This will keep you in the loop on all lab activities.
 You are also expected to note any time you're away during [group hours](/handbook/hours#grouphours) on this calendar.

-## To-do list
+## Task management

-Use [Google Keep](https://keep.google.com) to generate daily to-do lists.
-You should develop the habit of doing this every day, right before you leave the lab (i.e. plan out your activities for the next day).
-Google Keep integrates with Google Calendar, so after making the list, place each item into your calendar so that you actually make time for each item.
-Then, when you come in the next day, execute the list, checking items off as you go along.
+Use [Trello](https://www.trello.com) to generate to-do lists and plan your schedule.
+Its free and you can sign-in using a Google Account.
+You should develop the habit of reviewing your activities on a daily basis.
+For example, right before you leave the lab, plan out your activities for the next day using Trello.
+Trello integrates with Google Calendar, so once you have generated your to-do list with due dates, you can use your calendar to know when you need to be doing what.
+When you have completed items on your to-do list, check the items off as you go along.
 This will help you prioritize and stay focused.
+More on using Trello for research [here](/handbook/metadata#todos)

 ## Remote journal access